Topology

 • AVSDF: The AVSDF layout.
 It organises nodes in a circle and tries to minimise edge crossings as much as possible

-Show nodes without links
+Show nodes without edges

 This setting determines whether to display nodes that do not have links.
 If disabled and no links are configured, no nodes will be displayed.